 What is GNSS?

 The term GPS is now so familiar to the general public that it has become synonymous with any satellite navigation system—but we need to be careful.
-The term GPS is actually the name of the system created by the American military, and stands for Global Positioning system.
+The term GPS is actually the name of the system created by the American military, and stands for Global Positioning System.
 There are other systems too.
-The Russian military system for example is called GLONASS (Global Orbiting Navigation Satellite System), while China is developing a system called BeiDou-2.
+The Russian military system for example is called GLONASS (Global Orbiting Navigation Satellite System), while China has developed a system called BeiDou-2.

 When talking about satellite navigation systems, a term you will often encounter is GNSS, which stands for Global Navigation Satellite System.
 This is the generic name used to describe any global system of satellites that transmit signals for navigation purposes on Earth.
 The distinction of using terms like GPS or GLONASS is important if you’re using satellite systems for measurement purposes because each system works in a slightly different way (although the end result appears to be the same).

-• Galileo.
-A system being developed by the EU—not currently fully operational.
+- Galileo.
+A system developed by the European Union.